amorriscode/social-media-death-clock/README.md

 ## Contribute

-Am I missing a social media site you'd love to see?
 Want to implement a feature?
 Feel free [create an issue](https://github.com/amorriscode/social-media-death-clock/issues/new) or [open a pull request](https://github.com/amorriscode/social-media-death-clock/compare).
 All contributions are welcome!

 If you need help getting started, take a look at the [Contributor's Guide](CONTRIBUTING.md).